mattvh89/Apple1/README/README.txt

 Type: R <ret>

 And the program should start executing, continually printing all of the characters.
 Press F2 to reset and then F1 to clear the screen.
-This will clear the program from memory
+This will NOT clear the program from memory

 A1 ASM is stored at E000.
 Type:
 E000R <ret> to enter the assembler.